star-history/star-history/public/blog/star-history-yearly-pick-2022-platform-engineering.md

 ![terraform](/blog/assets/yearly-pick-platform-engineering-2022/terraform.webp)

 [Terraform](https://github.com/hashicorp/terraform) is a tool for managing infrastructure (infrastructure-as-code) under HashiCorp.
-Terraform v0.1 was released back in 2014, but only became the industry leader 8 years later, revolutionizing the entire workflow, and was almost shut down in the early days because of the general response.
+Terraform v0.1 was released back in 2014, but only became the industry leader 8 years later, revolutionizing the entire workflow, and was almost shut down in the early days because of the slow adoption.

-Terraform Provider started out as a way to smooth out the differences in managing the services of several large public cloud vendors, and has now become the de facto standard for managing various resources.
+Terraform Provider started out as a way to smooth out the differences in managing the services of several large public cloud vendors, and has now become the de facto standard for managing all cloud/SaaS resources.

 ## Platform engineering is the future

-Well, this is it for platform engineering projects, from big names to the newcomers, it feels like this is a tough category, let's take another look:
+Well, this is it for platform engineering projects, from big names to the starlets, let's review them again:

-- The low-level runtime platform - Kubernetes
+- The underlying runtime platform - Kubernetes
-- The top-level catalog and developer portal - Backstage
+- The service catalog and developer portal - Backstage
 - API gateway - Kong
 - Universal Search - Elasticsearch
-- Code hosting - GitLab
+- Code hosting and CI/CD - GitLab
 - Code Search - Sourcegraph
 - Monitoring/Alerting - Prometheus
 - Dashboard - Grafana
-- Task Scheduling Execution - Temporal
+- Task Scheduling and Execution - Temporal
-- Keeping all of these resources in check - Terraform
+- Managing all of the above resources (and the others) in code - Terraform

-Now you have a fully private and deployable platform engineering system, but is there any other core components that have not been mentioned?
+The above projects will constitute a pretty solid platform engineering backbone, while there are a couple of other core components worth mentioning.

-- Security platform (login, VPN, Audit Log, intrusion detection)
+- Security platform (login, VPN, Audit Log, intrusion detection) - [Snyk](https://snyk.io/), [tailscale](https://tailscale.com/).
-- Resource platform (expansion and contraction, scheduling, FinOps)
+- Resource platform (auto-scaling, scheduling, FinOps) [OpenCost](http://opencost.io/)
-- Configuration platform (application configurations, feature flags)
+- Configuration platform (application configurations, feature flags) [Apollo](https://github.com/apolloconfig/apollo), [Flagsmith](https://flagsmith.com/).
-- Database development platform (for database change & query management)
+- Database development platform (database change, query, admin, security management) - [Bytebase](https://bytebase.com)

-Sidenote: if you are interested in database development platforms, we’d recommend [Bytebase](https://www.bytebase.com/).
-As for the other items, DM us [@StarHistoryHQ](https://twitter.com/StarHistoryHQ) and we can provide recommendations ;)